DionMS8/Marvel-NFT-Application/README.md

 ## General Information

 A web-based NFT collection which runs on the Etheruem Rinkeby test network.
-The NFT collection was created on Thirdweb and retrieved from the Opensea API using Axios, then displayed on a UI created with React.js.
+The collection was created on Thirdweb and retrieved from the Opensea API using Axios, then displayed on a UI created with React.js.

 ## Technologies